-Although assessed grazing allotments are maintaining conditions that are capable of supporting native plant and wildlife species, including special status species (BLM 2017) regionwide (i.e., the cumulative impacts analysis area), sagebrush and riparian ecosystems are being altered from agricultural uses, including livestock grazing, on private and State lands.
-Long-term consequences of continuing the current trend of conditions in the allotments may result in degradation of riparian habitat where livestock utilization is evoking excessive trampling and stabilizing vegetation is failing to establish or survive.
+Although assessed grazing allotments are maintaining conditions that are capable of supporting native plant and wildlife species, including special status species (BLM 2017) regionwide (i.e., the cumulative impacts analysis area), sagebrush and riparian ecosystems are being altered for agricultural uses, including livestock grazing, on private and State lands.
+Long-term consequences of continuing the current trend of conditions in the allotments may result in degradation of riparian habitat in localized areas where livestock utilization is evoking excessive trampling and stabilizing vegetation is failing to establish or survive.
 Upland habitat conditions would remain similar barring any wildfires or catastrophic weather events.
 Species diversity and distribution would not change substantially due to continued livestock grazing.
+However, Indirect effects to wildlife and special status species on adjacent and intermingled lands may result similar to Alternative D due to increases in the density of range improvements, such as fences and water features, which would likely increase on the adjacent private lands.
+These range improvements may not be constructed to wildlife-friendly standards, so the overall impact on some wildlife species could be detrimental.
+For example, while the amount of fencing that would be added to adjacent private lands is unknown, the need for additional fencing to be constructed by landowners to prevent livestock trespass from bison on BLM-administered lands could result in indirect impacts on Greater-Sage Grouse, including increased fragmentation, increased collisions with fences, and increased raptor predation from inappropriate fence location and design that provides for raptor perches (BLM 2013).